 |David Jonathan Mensching

-- Laboratory evaluation of asphalt materials (mixture and binder preferred);
+- Experience with blending of asphalt materials and additives; and

 Open to U.S. citizens, permanent residents and non-U.S. citizens

 Open to Postdoctoral and Senior applicants

 Postdoctoral and Senior Associates will receive an appropriately higher stipend based on the number of years of experience past their PhD.